Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: ROBOTIC PLATFORM

-The orientation of each motor–omniwheel assembly can be adjusted by mounting it at different positions along a rotation slot, corresponding to different orientations of salp jets relative to the body.
-In the experiments reported here, the three omniwheels were mounted at $-57^\circ$, $-130^\circ$, and $-57^\circ$ angles relative to the link axes, denoted as $\thrustang_i$, producing an architecture analogous to ``linear'' salp colonies in nature.
+The orientation of each omniwheel assembly can be adjusted by mounting it at different positions along a rotation slot, corresponding to different fixed orientations of salp jets relative to the body.
+In this work, the three omniwheels were mounted at angles of $57^\circ$, $130^\circ$, and $57^\circ$ relative to the link axes, denoted by $\thrustang_i$ and overlaid in Fig. \ref{fig:design}, producing an architecture analogous to the ``linear'' salp colonies in nature.

 The LandSalp platform allows us to validate our modeling, estimation, and identification algorithms under controlled conditions with minimal confounding factors.
-The demonstrated equivalence between planar locomotion and viscous-dominated swimming highlights the feasibility of translating these algorithms from LandSalp to more field-capable underwater robots.
+Successful LandSalp experiment results indicate that the proposed algorithms can tolerate meaningful levels of unmodeled dynamics and external disturbances \cite{Yang2025-ja}, providing evidence that the approach can generalize to more field-capable underwater and marine robotic platforms operating in regimes where viscous effects remain dominant.